Leave a Message

 For many, the outcome was severe.
 Millions of dollars were lost, and in some cases, life savings disappeared.

 This was not just a bad investment.
-It was a breakdown in due diligence, structure, and oversight.
+It was a failure in due diligence, structure, and oversight.

 Where People Get It Wrong